 Wood Shake Roofing

 Shake roofing is made from split logs that are typically cedar, but could also be made from redwoods.
 Shake roofing is favored for being attractive and appealing to look at as opposed to other types of roofing.
-However, shake roofing is not the most durable in a dry climate like Northern Nevada and are no longer permitted by building code in Reno or any other local building department.
+However, shake roofing is not ideal for Reno roofing.
+It’s not the most durable in a dry climate like Northern Nevada and are no longer permitted by building code in Reno or any other local building department.
 In some cases, shake can last 50-60 years and is recommended over metal or other options.
 One such example is where pine cones may fall onto a roof and dent the metal.
 Another drawback to shake roofing is the limited supply of skilled workers to install and maintain them.